jjmarchewitz/monte/README.md

 # monte

-WARNING: This crate is in early stages and breaking changes WILL occur.
+WARNING: This crate is still in development and breaking changes WILL occur.
 Feel free to poke around and maybe even contribute :)

 ## Motivation